 1. Cream butter or margarine and sugar together until fluffy.
 Add eggs and vanilla and beat for 2-3 minutes.

 2. Whisk or sift together flour, baking powder and salt.
-Slowly add to creamed until combined.
+Slowly add to creamed butter until combined.

 3. Place dough in refrigerator and let chill for at least 2 hours.